amman98/Tech-Blog/README.md

 ## Contributing

-Once you pull from the repo, make sure to add a '.env' file to the repo.
-You will want to copy the contents of the '.env.EXAMPLE' file but add your own mysql username and password.
+Once you pull from the repo, make sure to add a `.env` file to the repo.
+You will want to copy the contents of the `.env.EXAMPLE` file but add your own mysql username and password.

 ## Questions